slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *"Television has proved that people will look at anything rather than each other."  -- Ann Landers*
 > *"TV is chewing gum for the eyes."  -- Frank Lloyd Wright*
+> *"Muscle is proof of work ethic.
+Fat is proof of neglect."  giamacool@x*
+> *"If you are having too much fun, too much happiness, then something must be wrong as you 'ought' to be doing more serious stuff.
+These ideas probably come from our family and other sources.
+We are raised with these pre-conceived ideas that imprison us." -- Pook*
 > *"Where you live - what city, what country - has more impact on your well being than any other factor.
 Where you live is one of the few things in your life you can choose and change."*

-- Muscle is proof of work ethic.
-Fat is proof of neglect. -- gia macool
+- You don't have to be rich to start living the life you want.
+Most people were just brainwashed into thinking that they wanted a luxurious, expensive lifestyle.
+A happy life tends to be much simpler: a healthy body, a mind at peace, a loving family, time to do what you love.
 - never before has a generation so diligently recorded themselves accomplishing so little.
 - some people want a big house, a fast car and lots of money. some people want a tiny cabin in the woods away from those kinds of people.
-- what’s your adrenaline type? velocidade ou fronteira do conhecido -->
+- what’s your adrenaline type? velocidade ou fronteira do conhecido.
+- Poor people spend to be seen.
+Wealthy people spend to be invisible.
+-->

 > *"I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life."